 Ingredient Stability and Individual Shelf Life

-If you consider all the things that can help make a homemade baked biscuit treat doggone delicious, many are shelf life limited.
-They have brief safe consumption lives at room temperature and limited refrigerator lives, even if they’ve been heated or cooked, including fish, meat, stock, purred fruits, pureed vegetables, dairy, eggs, and other popular homemade dog treat ingredients.
-Other ingredients lose their stability as soon as their containers are unsealed, such packets, cans, and jars.
-Even if the ingredients have extended open stable shelf (or refrigerator) lives, once you mix and bake them into a treat, all bets are off.
+If you consider all the different dog treat ingredients that can help make a homemade treat doggone delicious, many are shelf life limited.
+Some have brief safe consumption lives at room temperature and limited refrigerator lives, even if they’ve been heated or cooked.
+Think of tasty options like fish, meat, stock, purred fruits, pureed vegetables, dairy, eggs, and other popular homemade dog treat ingredients.
+Other ingredients lose their stability as soon as their containers are unsealed, and the contents of packets, cans, or jars are exposed to ambient air.
+Even for ingredients with long stable shelf (or refrigerator) lives, once you mix and bake them into a treat, all bets are off.

-Soft fish and meat treats are the most vulnerable in our experience (I always keep these frozen), but all homemade treats benefit from careful food handling and storage.
+Soft fish and meat treats are the most vulnerable in our experience, but all homemade treats benefit from careful food handling and storage.
 Moist protein-rich foods are great breeding grounds for bacteria.
 Soft treats of all varieties are prime for growing mould, with plenty of moisture and organic material to act as food.
-The baking process kills most bacteria and mould spores (excluding certain heat-resistant exceptions), but these are easily picked up after baking during handling, surface contact, and/or ambient air.
+The baking process initially kills most bacteria and mould spores (excluding certain heat-resistant exceptions), but these are easily picked up after baking during handling, surface contact, and/or ambient air.

-For most homemade treats, quality ingredients, hygienic food handling, moisture control, and storage conditions are the primary lines of defence against spoilage.
+For most homemade dog treats, using quality ingredients, hygienic food handling, moisture control, and storage conditions are the primary lines of defence against spoilage.
+Let’s dig a little deeper into ways to help increase the edible life of homemade dog treats.

 Moisture and Homemade Dog Treat Shelf Life